-SEXUAL ASSAULT IN THE MILITARY ENVIRONMENT
+SEXUAL ASSAULT IN THE MILITARY

-Service members risk their lives for each other and seek to keep fellow Service members out of harm's way.
+Service members risk their lives for each other and are trained to keep fellow Service members out of harm's way.
 Sexual assault breaks this important bond and tears apart military units.
 Unfortunately, leading studies indicate that most sexual assaults that occur in America are not reported to law enforcement.
 In 2012, the Department could account for approximately 11 percent of the estimated number of victims of unwanted sexual contact in its Unrestricted and Restricted Reports of sexual assault.
 Underreporting of this crime poses a serious challenge to military readiness, because the potential consequences and human costs of sexual assault are extremely high.
 Chronic psychological consequences may include depression, post-traumatic stress, and substance abuse.
-Sexual assault is incompatible with military culture, and the costs and consequences for mission accomplishment are unbearable.
+Sexual assault is incompatible with military culture, and negatively affects the Department's ability to accomplish critical missions.